rhysemmas/http-headers-proxy-wasm/README.md

 Run `make`.

 `curl localhost:10000` and check the envoy logs from docker compose.
 You will see http headers logged by the wasm vm.

+`curl localhost:10000` and check the response headers.
+You will see the headers added by the wasm vm.